gpeterson406/GreenwoodBookHTML/05-chiSquaredTests.md

 align with Independence testing are collected using surveys of subjects randomly selected from a single, large population.
-An example, analyzed below, involves a survey of voters and whether their party affiliation is related to who they voted for -- the republican, democrat, or other candidate.
+An example, analyzed below, involves a survey of voters and whether their party affiliation is related to who they voted for -- the Republican, Democrat, or other candidate.
 There is clearly an explanatory variable of the *Party affiliation* but a single large sample was taken from the population of all likely voters so the Independence test needs to be applied.